Skip to main content

 An application to install flammable/combustible liquid aboveground tank(s) must be completed and accompany two sets of plans when installing aboveground tanks of more than 1,000 gallons in either individual or aggregate quantities.
 A list of required items to submit is included on the application form.

-We review plans and issue installation approval permits for the aboveground storage of flammable and combustible liquid storage tanks in excess of 1,000 gallons or aggregates of 1,000 gallons or more and liquified petroleum gas in excess of 2,000 gallons or the aggregate capacity of containers more than 4,000 gallons water as specified in Oregon Fire Code 6101.3 and assisting design professionals, building, and fire officials as well as the general public in meeting the intent of the fire code.
+We review plans and issue installation approval permits for the aboveground storage of liquified petroleum gas above 2,000 gallons or the aggregate capacity of containers more than 4,000 gallons of water as specified in Oregon Fire Code 6101.3 and assisting design professionals, building, and fire officials as well as the general public in meeting the intent of the fire code.